 Apple Puree Cooking Tips

-Each apple variety has a different colour, texture, taste and reacts differently to heat.
+APPLE VARIETY: Each apple variety has a different colour, texture, taste adn reacts differently to heat.
 The best apples for puree are those that are sweet with a flesh that breaks down easily.

 However, I generally believe that it is down to personal preference and/or what you are looking to pair your apple sauce with.

-My favourite apple in Pink Lady so this is what I use most often.
+My favourite apple is Pink Lady so this is what I use most often.
 Other great options include

 - Golden Delicious